Martin West (actor)

 On Broadway, West portrayed a Union soldier in The Andersonville Trial (1959).

 After he moved to Westport, Connecticut, West acted and directed with the Theatre Artists Workshop and produced a documentary about older artists from that area.

-In 1967, West married Carol A. Heller and remained wed until her death in 1971.
+In 1967, West married Carol A. Heller and remained married to her until her death in 1971.
 Marrying Carolyn K. Barsky in 1975, West had his first of three children.
 The two later divorced in 1979.

-On New Years Eve 1980, West married actress Suzie Galler after meeting her on the set of Der Preis fürs Überleben, a film in which they co-starred.
+On New Year's Eve 1980, West married actress Suzie Galler after meeting her on the set of Der Preis fürs Überleben, a film in which they co-starred.
 They had two children together before making the move from Los Angeles to Connecticut in 1993, ultimately divorcing in 1997.
 The following year, West met artist Ann Chernow at a mutual friend's party.
 Ann remained his partner until his death.

 On December 31, 2019, West died in Norwalk Hospital at age 82.